 Do not post anything that might be considered offensive to the average person on the street.
 Everyone has different sensitivities, but if you wouldn't say it in front of your mother or your boss then you probably shouldn't say it here.

 Do not attack individuals.
 There is an old adage of "attack the post, not the poster".
 We'd like to go one step further and say that robust debate is fine, but slating someone else for their opinion is not.
 "If you wouldn't say it to their face don't say it in a post" is fine as far as it goes and definitely should apply here, but some people are pretty rude to one another in person too!
 Just be nice, okay?

 We want to encourage businesses to participate - because a lot of the time they are the only ones who might have answers.
-The only conditions are that it is done under the company's full name and that the poster does genuinely participate in the forum generally.
+The only conditions are that it is not done covertly (e.g. pretending to be a customer of the firm) and that the poster does genuinely participate in the forum generally.